peppelinux/videodrone/README.md

 lxc-start deb10
 lxc-attach deb10

-# then choose your preferred setup
+# then choose your preferred setup as show in the previous sections.
 ````

 Run